Memory

 You can view the retrievable memory in the top right corner of every AI message if there were any recalled with the purple brain icon - note that the icon will only show up if there was at least one long term memory or journal entry recalled for that particular message.

 Long term memory refers to the automated consolidation of memories from your Kindroid in ongoing conversation.
 Consolidation of the memory happens periodically when the AI deems it appropriate.
-Long term memory is consolidated in individual chats, groupchats for every group member, and voice calls, and cannot be turned off or deleted other than deleting the Kindroid itself.
+Long term memory is consolidated in individual chats, groupchats for every group member, and voice calls.

 Journal entries are recallable when you mention a certain keyphrase in conversation (note that keyphrase matching is only for your user messages, not from the AI).
 You can have up to 3 case-insensitive keyphrases per journal entry.
 Think of journal entries as an extra information lorebook that you can reliably recall but aren't necessary all the time like backstory.
 You can edit all aspects of the journal at any time.